Disability Claims for Amputation Injuries

 - An amount of compensation based on your average weekly wage and the perceived severity of the disability, according to a legislatively enacted schedule specifying the maximum number of weeks that you are eligible to receive payments

 North Carolina workers who suffer from disabling injuries need to focus on their recovery and personal needs.
 Let us focus on your disability claim.
-Contact the Raleigh workers’ compensation lawyers of the Law Office of Sam Scudder, at 919-851-3311.
+Contact the Morehead City workers’ compensation lawyers of the Law Office of Sam Scudder, at 919-851-3311.